 Class B Airspace

-This airspace class is generally the surface to 10,000 ft MSL surrounding the nation’s busiest airports in terms of airport operations or passenger enplanements.
+This airspace class is generally the surface to 10,000 ft MSL surrounding the nation’s busiest airports in terms of airport operations or passenger emplacements.
 The configuration of each Class B airspace area is individually tailored, consists of a surface area and two or more layers, and is designed to contain all published instrument procedures once an aircraft enters the airspace.
-An ATC clearance is required for all aircraft to operate in the area, and all aircraft that are so cleared receive separate services within the airspace.
-All pilots operating in Class B airspace area must receive an ATC clearance from the ATC facility having jurisdiction for that area.
-The pilot in command may not take off or land an aircraft at an airport within Class B airspace unless he or she met one of the following requirements:
+An ATC clearance is required for all aircraft to operate in the area, and all aircraft that are cleared receive separate services within the airspace.
+All pilots flying in Class B airspace must obtain ATC clearance from the ATC facility in charge of that area.
+The pilot in command may not take off or land an aircraft at an airport within Class B airspace unless he or she meets one of the following requirements:

-Unless otherwise authorized by ATC, all aircraft within Class B airspace must be equipped with the applicable operating transponder and automatic altitude reporting equipment specified in 14 CFR section 91.215(a), and a operable two-way radio capable of communication with ATC on appropriate frequencies for that Class B airspace area.
+Unless otherwise authorized by ATC, all aircraft operating in Class B airspace must be equipped with the applicable operating transponder and automatic altitude reporting equipment specified in 14 CFR section 91.215(a), as well as an operable two-way radio capable of communicating with ATC on the appropriate Class B airspace frequencies.